pangaea-data-publisher/community-workshop-material/Python/Data_curation_checklist/README.md

 ![PANGAEA Logo](../../banner.png)

 #### PANGAEA Data Curation Checklist
-Version: 1.1<br>
+Version: 1.2<br>
-By: Michael Oellermann, Kathrin Riemann-Campe<br>
+By: Kathrin Riemann-Campe, Michael Oellermann<br>
-Last updated: 2023-10-30
+Last updated: 2024-10-16

 This notebook aims to help you, to check and resolve some common problems and issues with data tables, before submitting them to a data repository like [PANGAEA](https://www.pangaea.de/submit/).